 How Technical Writers Can Help Software Developers

 You can find technical writers in all industries.
-Therefore, hiring one with an engineering background can help developers by creating software documentation.
+Therefore, hiring someone with an engineering background can help developers by creating software documentation.

 Communicating technical information requires techniques to make information accessible, help new users learn quickly, simplify a product, and cut costs.
 Technical writers also possess the skills to form document management systems.
 These systems allow a company to create, share, organize, and store content efficiently.